jf3096/config-watcher-cli/README.md

 ## How to use

-Open your command line or shell and key in,
+Open your command line or shell and key in `config-watcher`:

 ```
     Usage: index [options]